Guidance on Creating Treatments and Disturbances with Edit Rules

 Currently, Default Rules are not available for LANDFIRE landscape versions 2016 and later.
 The team is working on adding updated rules for later landscapes.

-Reproducing Default Edit Rules
+Reproducing Old Default Edit Rules with User Created Rules

 It is difficult to apply the User Created Edit Rules to same effect as the Default Edit Rules because the Default rules are based on other settings and characteristics in the LANDFIRE data that are more complex than what the User Created Edit Rules offer.
 Below is some additional info and a couple ways to approaching that.